 When Flow 4 starts again at time 20, Flow 4 is quickly detected as overpumping and blocked by the flow-valve.
 This illustrates the flow-valve's quick reaction to misbehaving flows.
-As graph (c) shows, the average queue length is kept below max{th} in the face of misbehaving flows.
+The average queue length is kept below $max{th}$ in the face of misbehaving flows.

-5.3 Test 2
+4.3 Test 2